 - Provide and maintain a safe workplace, machinery, and equipment

-- Prevent risks from use of any article or substance and from exposure to physical agents, noise, and vibration
+- Prevent risks from the use of any article or substance and exposure to physical agents, noise, and vibration

-- Prevent any improper conduct or behavior likely to put the safety, health, and welfare of employees at risk (“horseplay” and bullying at work come within these categories)
+- Prevent any improper conduct or behaviour likely to put the safety, health, and welfare of employees at risk (“horseplay” and bullying at work come within these categories)

 - Provide instruction and training to employees on health and safety